-The Compensation Committee is appointed by the Board of Directors for the purposes of, among other things, (a) discharging the Board's responsibilities relating to the compensation of the Company's chief executive officer (the "CEO") and other executive officers of the Company, (b) administering or delegating the power to administer the Company's incentive compensation and equity-based compensation plans and (c) if required by applicable rules and regulations, issuing a "Compensation Committee Report" to be included in the Company's annual report on Form 10-K or proxy statement, as applicable.
+The Compensation Committee is appointed by the Board for the purposes of, among other things, (a) discharging the Board's responsibilities relating to the compensation of the CEO and other executive officers of the Company, including without limitation reviewing and approving corporate goals and objectives related to such compensation, (b) administering or delegating the power to administer the Company's incentive compensation and equity-based compensation plans and (c) if required by applicable rules and regulations, issuing a "Compensation Committee Report" to be included in the Company's annual report on Form 10-K or proxy statement, as applicable.

-The Compensation Committee shall be comprised of two or more members (including a chairperson), all of whom shall be "independent directors," as such term is defined in the rules and regulations of the Nasdaq Stock Market.
-Notwithstanding the foregoing, at any time and so long as the Company is a "controlled company" as such term is defined in Rule 5615(c)(1) of the Nasdaq Stock Market, the Compensation Committee may have as one of its members a "non-independent director" pursuant to the exemption under Rule 5615(c)(2) of the Nasdaq Stock Market for controlled companies.
-In addition, the Compensation Committee may have as one of its members a "non-independent director" under exceptional and limited circumstances pursuant to the exemption under Rule 5605(d)(2)(B) of the Nasdaq
+In accordance with NYSE Listing Rule 303A.05, the Compensation Committee shall be comprised of two or more members (including a chairperson), all of whom shall be "independent directors," as such term is defined in NYSE Listing Rules 303A.01 and 303A.02.
+The preceding sentence notwithstanding, at any time and for so long as the Company is a "controlled company" as defined in NYSE Listing Rule 303A.00, the Company is exempt from the requirements of NYSE Listing Rule 303A.05 and therefore the composition of the Compensation Committee may, but shall not be required to, accord with such requirements.

-Stock Market.
 At least two of the Compensation Committee members shall be "non-employee directors" as defined by Rule 16b-3 under the Securities Exchange Act of 1934 and "outside directors" as defined by Section 162(m) of the Internal Revenue Code.
 The members of the Compensation Committee and the chairperson shall exercise at the pleasure of the Board, until relieved from their duties.
 If the Board does not elect a new Compensation Committee, the members elected will continue to exercise as Compensation Committee until a new one is elected.
 Any Compensation Committee member (including the chairperson) may be removed at any time, with or without cause, by the Board.

 The Compensation Committee shall have authority to delegate any of its responsibilities to one or more subcommittees as the Compensation Committee may from time to time deem appropriate.
-If at any time the Compensation Committee includes a member who is not a "non employee director" within the meaning of Rule 16b-3 under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), then a subcommittee comprised entirely of individuals who are "non-employee directors" may be formed by the Compensation Committee for the purpose of ratifying any grants of awards under any incentive or equity-based compensation plan for the purposes of complying with the exemption requirements of Rule 16b-3 of the Exchange Act or Section 162(m) of the Internal Revenue Code of 1986, as amended; provided that any such grants shall not be contingent on such ratification.
+If at any time the Compensation Committee includes a member who is not a "non-employee director" within the meaning of Rule 16b-3 under the Exchange Act, then a subcommittee comprised entirely of individuals who are "non-employee directors" may be formed by the Compensation Committee for the purpose of ratifying any grants of awards under any incentive or equity-based compensation plan for the purposes of complying with the exemption requirements of Rule 16b-3 of the Exchange Act or Section 162(m) of the Internal Revenue Code of 1986, as amended; provided that any such grants shall not be contingent on such ratification.